Florida Home Repair Grants 2026: SHIP, MSFH & Roof Help

 Will I receive the grant money up front to pay my contractor?

-Are mobile homes eligible for these grants?
+Are mobile homes eligible for Florida repair grants?

 Conclusion